vidyagames998/vidyagames998.github.io/eldenring/index.md

 - Buffs: Golden Vow (on dagger) + Flame Grant me Strength
 - Flasks: 10 heals, 4 magic
 - Make sure you are medium load, remove pieces of armor if you need to
-- Strategy: Summon Mimic at start of phase 1.
+- Strategy: Summon Mimic immediately at start of Radagon.
 Dodge and heal and eventually get behind to use Lions Claw when open.
-Before phase 2 heal, use physick.
-Start phase 2 by running up and spamming lions claw.
+Before Elden Beast heal, use physick.
+Start Elden Beast by running up and spamming lions claw.
 When Elden Beast runs away get on the horse and run closer while Elden beast attacks your mimic.
 Keep attacking with Lions Claw until dead.

-Blasphemous Blade 130 build:
-- Respec: 55 Vigor, 23 Mind, 20 endurance, 22 strength, 15 dex, 7 Intel, 55 Faith, 11 Arcane
-- Armor: Radahns set (above)/Tree Sentinel
-- Talisman: Shard of Alexander, Haligdrake Talisman +2, Dragoncrest Shield Talisman +2, Erdtree's Favor +2 (tree in Ashen Capital)
-- Physick: Flame-Shrouding Cracked Tear(Other putrid avatar in caelid by rotview balcony)+Opaline Hardtear(above)
-- Dragon Seal (above)
-- Golden Vow + Flame grant me strength
-- Flasks: 10 heals, 4 magic
-- Make sure you are medium load, remove armor if you need to

 Speed runners like to use bloodhounds fang, serpent hunter, iron balls, or moonveil/rivers of blood and they make the final boss look really easy at low levels.
 Trust this is not the case, unless you want to have to watch tons of videos on boss move sets, I wouldn't recommend using these weapons.
 They aren't bad weapons, it's just not nearly as easy as it looks.
 Additionally you'll find people like to post hype videos for their builds, be skeptical before choosing one and be mindful Elden Ring is on 1.17 currently and there have been tons of updates as overly strong builds have been found and they have been made intentionally weaker.
 I recommend thinking back to the builds at the start of the game and thinking about how you would optimize for stats they are best at, they most emphasize on one or two stats.
 Think about the different weapon classes and find which would pair well in whatever one or two stats you chose for your class.
 These strong pairings likely won't see patches nerfing them as they were intended and well balanced with proper leveling and are probably an ok way to play the game on a second play through.